Departments providing services remotely. Building access limited. Check uml.edu/alert for more info.

 Courses from Other Institutions

-The Office of Admissions initially evaluates courses that are transferred from other institutions when a student is admitted to the University.
+The Office of Admissions initially evaluates courses that are transferred from other institutions when a student is admitted to the university.
 Courses are evaluated by major departments in terms of college and program requirements.
-Courses that are transferred to the University under provisions of the Commonwealth Transfer Compact and that are not creditable to requirements of the College of Sciences or as unrestricted elective courses will be listed on the student’s permanent record but will not apply to the minimum degree requirements.
-In the event that a student who has transferred to the University subsequently makes an intercollegiate transfer to the College of Sciences, all previously completed courses, including transferred courses from other institutions, will be reevaluated in terms of their applicability to degree requirements of the College of Sciences.
+Courses that are transferred to the university under provisions of the Commonwealth Transfer Compact and that are not creditable to requirements of the Kennedy College of Sciences or as unrestricted elective courses will be listed on the student’s permanent record but will not apply to the minimum degree requirements.
+In the event that a student who has transferred to the university subsequently makes an intercollegiate transfer to the Kennedy College of Sciences, all previously completed courses, including transferred courses from other institutions, will be reevaluated in terms of their applicability to degree requirements of the Kennedy College of Sciences.

 Repetition of Transfer Courses